Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 For more information see [How to use: Custom Text Classification][custom_text_classification_overview].

+### Extractive Text Summarization

+### Abstractive Text Summarization
+Abstractive summarization generates a summary for the input documents.
+Abstractive summarization is different from extractive summarization in that extractive summarization is the strategy of concatenating extracted sentences from the input document into a summary, while abstractive summarization involves paraphrasing the document using novel sentences.

 ### Analyze multiple actions
 The `Analyze` functionality allows choosing which of the supported Language service features to execute in the same set of documents.
 Currently, the supported features are: